 Teaching and Learning Strategy

 This module includes 24 hours of lectures and tutorials, where active participation is required.
-It has been divided into two segments; one is on electronic structure and reactivity on conjugated PI-functional aromatic systems and another one is on for the synthesis of marine and terrestral natural products.
+It has been divided into three segments; one is on electronic structure and reactivity on conjugated PI-functional aromatic systems and another one is on for the synthesis of marine and terrestral natural products, the third one is an introduction to glycobiology.
 Private study 76 hours.

 - Literacy - Proficiency in reading and writing through a variety of media